How to Dye Your Hair Multiple Colors at HomeMay 08, 2023

-What to Know Before You Start
+What to Know Before You Dye Your Hair at Home

-STEP 1: Part the Hair
+Part the Hair

 Create triangle sections from the hairline to the back of the ear on each side, with the point placed closest to the hairline.
 We recommend using the pointy end of a rattail comb to create precise, even sections.
 Secure each section using duckbill clips, such as the Drybar Hold Me Hair Clips.

 Grab Your Foil

 Apply back-to-back foils without leaving any hair out in between.
-“If you want an idea of how the color will lay when it’s finished, section the hair that you want colored and place your hand below it.
-Let the hair drop and you can get a sense of whether or not you need to add more or less hair in that section.”
+“If you want an idea of how the color will lay when it’s finished, section the hair that you want colored and place your hand below it,” says Rosenberg.
+“Let the hair drop and you can get a sense of whether or not you need to add more or less hair in that section.”
 Use the foils to create barriers between the different sections of hair, starting from the back of your and making your way forward.
 The smaller the sections, the more precise your coloring job will be.

 To rinse out your color, protect the lighter shades by starting with the darker shades.
 “Make sure to rinse the darker color until the water runs clear before releasing and rinsing the lighter color,” says Rosenberg.
 Use cold water to maintain the color.
 When you’re working with multiple colors, you might need to enlist the help of a friend to rinse out the lighter sections and keep the darker sections out of the way — working in a sink can also be easier than washing the colors out in the shower.

 For more tips on how to do rainbow hair dye at home, check out the tutorial below.